joelberkeley/spidr/tutorials/HowSpidrWorks.md

 spidr next converts the stack of tensor operations from its own internal representation to HLO.
 The process is fairly straightforward.
 We iterate over the stack, and for each `Expr`, add a C++ `XlaOp` pointer to a fixed-length `IOArray` array.
 Unlike a `List`, the `IOArray` provides O(1) access to previously-created `XlaOp`s so we can cheaply access to previously-created `XlaOp`s by label.
 The process makes heavy use of the Idris C FFI and a thin custom C wrapper round the XLA C++ API.

-In future, we plan instead to build a StableHLO rather than XLA HLO program.
-We'd create a StableHLO `tensor` for each `Expr` instead of an `XlaOp`.
+In future, we plan instead to build a StableHLO rather than XLA HLO programs.
+In that case, for each `Expr`, we'll create a StableHLO `tensor` instead of an `XlaOp`.

 ## Compiling and executing the graph with PJRT

 The OpenXLA project provides [_PJRT_](https://openxla.org/xla/pjrt_integration), an abstract interface for _plugins_ that compile and execute StableHLO (or HLO) programs for a specific hardware device.
-A machine learning frontend, such as spidr, that produces StableHLO (or HLO) programs, can use any PJRT plugin to run these programs.
-Plugins include
+Compilers include XLA and [IREE](https://iree.dev/), and devices CPU, GPU (CUDA, ROCm, Intel), and TPU.
+A machine learning frontend, such as spidr, that produces StableHLO (or HLO) programs, can use any PJRT plugin to run programs.

-* XLA compiler for CPU
-* XLA compiler for CUDA-enabled GPU
-* XLA compiler for TPU
-* IREE compiler for CPU

-The process in spidr is fairly straightforward for simple setups such as spidr's, and like the previous step, mostly involves C FFI calls.
+The setup in spidr is fairly straightforward, and like the previous step, mostly involves C FFI calls.